emgrey02/IDMX-268-blog/src/content/posts/2022-02-07-is-there-a-right-way-to-css.md

 </div>
 ```

 This block represents a simple navigation bar, which we give a class name of "nav".
-Within the nav are elements, which in this case is the logo ("nav__logo"), the menu items ("nav__menu-item"), and the links ("nav__menu-item-link").
-When writing the class name, these element names are separated by the block name with two underscores.
+Within the nav are elements, which in this case is the logo, the menu items, and the links.
+When writing the class name, element names are separated by the block name with two underscores.
 If the block, element, or modifier is more than one word, they are separated by a single dash.
 The modifier is separated from the element or the block name with two dashes.

 There are two modifiers in the code above, which is included for when the page is in dark mode.
 It applies just to the nav and nav menu, since the logo is not affected in this case.
 The modifier describes how the element changes, so adding "--dark" applies well here.